ishdhand/ishdhand.github.com/_pages/home.md

 ## News
 ----------------

+* **2016-02-29** My paper on the [Accurate and precise characterization of linear optical interferometers](http://iopscience.iop.org/article/10.1088/2040-8978/18/3/035204/meta) with Abdullah Khalid, He Lu and Barry C. Sanders is published in Journal of Optics.
+The published version of the paper is available on [ArXiv](http://arxiv.org/abs/1508.00283).
+Code and data used to generate plots included in the paper are available on [Github](https://github.com/ishdhand/Simulation-of-characterization-procedure).

+* **2016-01-21** My paper on the [D-functions and immanants of unitary matrices and submatrices](http://iopscience.iop.org/article/10.1088/1751-8113/49/9/09LT01/) with Hubert de Guise, Dylan Spivak and Justin Kulp is published in Journal of Physics A: Mathematical and Theoretical as letter (outstanding short papers reporting new and timely developments in mathematical and theoretical physics).
+The published version of the paper is available on [ArXiv](http://arxiv.org/abs/1511.01851v2).

 * **2015-12-01** - I have successfully defended my PhD thesis on [Multi-photon multi-channel interferometry for quantum information processing](http://www.iqst.ca/media/pdf/publications/IshDhand.pdf).

-* **2015-11-13** - My paper on [Algorithms for SU(n) boson realizations and D-functions](http://scitation.aip.org/content/aip/journal/jmp/56/11/10.1063/1.4935433) with Barry C. Sanders and Hubert de Guise is he featured article in the [November issue](http://scitation.aip.org/content/aip/journal/jmp/56/11) of Journal of Mathematical Physics.
+* **2015-11-13** - My paper on [Algorithms for SU(n) boson realizations and D-functions](http://scitation.aip.org/content/aip/journal/jmp/56/11/10.1063/1.4935433) with Barry C. Sanders and Hubert de Guise is the featured article in the [November issue](http://scitation.aip.org/content/aip/journal/jmp/56/11) of Journal of Mathematical Physics.
 The published version of the paper is available on [arXiv](http://arxiv.org/abs/1507.06274).

 * **2015-11-04** - My work on [D-functions and immanants of unitary matrices and submatrices](http://arxiv.org/abs/1511.01851) with Hubert de Guise, Dylan Spivak and Justin Kulp is up on the arXiv.